 Interactive Stations

-Move at your own pace and explore a variety of nurturing activities from our sensory snack station to creating your safe eating space through art.
+Move at your own pace and explore a variety of nurturing activities from our sensory snack station to building full and satisfying meal ideas using foods you enjoy and textures you can tolerate.

 Take-Home Resources